scantist/user-docs/docs/en-US/Scan-Engines/SCA/Export-Reports-on-app.md

 - SWID tags are XML files that contain information about the software components, such as library name, version and vendor, as well as associated metadata, such as license information and security vulnerabilities

+**CSAF VEX (Common Security Advisory Framework)**

+- A standard used to disclose security vulnerabilities in a machine-readeable format that allows software and hardware producers to automate vulnerability assessment.

 :::

 ## Follow these steps to generate and export reports